Avondale School (Cooranbong)

 Avondale School is an independent Seventh-day Adventist co-educational early learning, primary and secondary day school, located in Cooranbong, in the Hunter Region of New South Wales, Australia.
 The school provides an education for over 900 students each year.
 It is the oldest continuously operating Adventist school in Australia.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

-The Avondale School was founded in 1897 on the grounds of Avondale College of Higher Education and had an initial enrolment of 15 students.
-During the 1970s, due to the growth of Avondale College, the school needed to find a new location.
+The Avondale School was founded in 1897 on the grounds of Avondale University and had an initial enrolment of 15 students.
+During the 1970s, due to the growth of Avondale University, the school needed to find a new location.
 In 1980, the school moved to its present location at the end of Avondale Road.